Kadettangen: Sports

 The northern part of Kadettangen is used for sports.
 An artificial grass pitch with a tribune along the western sideline serves as the home ground of the football club Bærum SK, which plays in the First Division as of 2014.
 The stadium has a pitch which measures 95 by 66 m and has under-soil heating.
 There is seating for 602 spectators, of which 400 are under a roof.
 The attendance record is 1,819 people from a Norwegian Football Cup match in 2004 Norwegian Football Cup, when Bærum SK beat Vålerenga in the third round.

 Bærum SK was founded in 1910 as Grane, changing its name to Mode in 1946 and taking the current name in 1969.
 As of 2011 it had 725 members and 40 teams in football.
 The club has previously played bandy, ice hockey, athletics and handball.
 The elite football team played in the Second Division in 1980 and again at the second tier in the 2003, 2012 and 2014 seasons.

 Bærum SK's club room, raised in 1984, is located in an adjacent building which is shared with the athletics and orienteering club IL Tyrving.
 Bærum SK also has an indoor football arena, Bærumshallen, which is used for exhibitions and sales in addition to sports.
 The 1947 Norwegian Athletics Championships were held at Bislett Stadion in Oslo, although the decathlon event was organized by Tyrving at Kadettangen.
 The site of the indoor arena was used for three ice hockey matches at the 1952 Winter Olympics.
 This involved the United States beating Germany 8–2, Switzerland beating Norway 7–2 and Czechoslovakia beating Finland 11–2.

-During the 1950s and 1960s, speedway was regularly contested at Kadettangen.
+During the 1950s and 1960s, motorcycle speedway was regularly contested at Kadettangen.
+The venue hosted the final of the Norwegian Individual Speedway Championship in 1963 and 1964.
 Other former activities at the sports field are speed skating and bandy.